JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 NVDA and JAWS were used in some tests, this was software which I own and was run in real time and not simulated through an extension or virtual environment.

 ## Test results overview
-Below is an overview of tests undertaken, results of tests are stored in an Excel document for functionality and accessible reasons.
+Below is an overview of tests undertaken, results of tests are stored in an Excel document for functionality and accessible reasons, the excel document contains 3 sheets of tests.
 Please downoad the [logs-and-issues.xlsx](logs-and-issues.xlsx) from the GitHub repository or [view on Dropbox](https://www.dropbox.com/s/jg8cewama480tzr/logs-and-issues.xlsx?dl=0).